wsydney76/craft-properties-field/README.md

 The field stores the data posted from the edit form "as-is" in a JSON field (just date fields are converted to ISO format).

+This means that all values are stored as strings, including numbers and element ids.
+Lightswitche values are stored as `"1"` or `""`.

 ````json
 {
   "2563c798-42f7-493c-9bb8-9465a8355a72": {